HillLab/J-statistic/README.md

 -x | --seed | Integer | Number of bootstrap simulations |  Default:12345

 ## Tutorial

+The `J_statistic.R` converts the input SNP and CNV data files into a single processed file, then tests for statistical association between SNPs and CNVs and output the statistical results as a summary Excel file with associated plots.

+Using the example input data found at `./example/input`, `J_statistic.R` run using the following command in terminal will produce the output found at `./example/output':

+`cd [Directory where J-statistic.R is located]`

+`Rscript J_statistic.R --snp ./example/input/example_SNP.csv --cnv ./example/input/example_CNV.csv --output ./example/output --nrun 10 --het 10 --seed 1`

 ## Structure of J-statistic package
 <pre>